sairuk/bsdpy/README.md

 that have a need for Apple Mac NetBoot functionality but that lack the ability to support OS X server in order to implement it.

+### About this repo (re:sairuk)
+This is an attempt to port BSDPy & pydhcplib to python3, glaring incompatiblies have been tidied up but this remains alpha and untested, pull requests are welcome, changes have been made in the api branch.

 General Functionality